eliaskosunen/scnlib/docs/guide.rst

 A range is an object that has a beginning and an end.
 Examples of ranges are string literals, ``std::string`` and ``std::vector<char>``.
 Objects of these types, and more, can be passed to ``scn::scan``.
-To learn more about the requirements on these ranges, see the API documentation on input ranges.
+To learn more about the requirements on these ranges, see the API documentation on source ranges.

 After the source range, ``scn::scan`` is passed a format string.
 This is similar in nature to ``scanf``, and has virtually the same syntax as ``std::format`` and {fmt}.